On 14 November, Sotheby's marquee auctions in New York were unveiled with a modern art evening sale which brought in a total of US$253.3 million.

 Composition No. III, with Red, Blue, Yellow, and Black | Sold: US$50,565,000, Christie's New York, 2015

-Born in Amersfoort, Netherlands into a devout Protestant family, Mondrian was fascinated by art since young and aspired to be a painter.
-When he was 20, he obtained his first degree in education as per his parents' wishes.
-Yet, instead of looking for a teaching position, that same year he decided to study at Royal Academy of Visual Arts in Amsterdam, which opened the door for his illustrious artistic career.
+Born in Amersfoort, Netherlands, into a devout Protestant family, Mondrian was fascinated by art from a young age and aspired to be a painter.
+At 20, he obtained his first degree in education, as per his parents' wishes.
+Yet, instead of seeking a teaching position, that same year he chose to study at the Royal Academy of Visual Arts in Amsterdam – a decision that opened the door to his illustrious artistic career.

 For Mondrian, the creation of art was a way to achieve a universal truth, as he once reflected, “I believe it is possible that, through horizontal and vertical lines constructed with awareness, but not with calculation, led by high intuition, and brought to harmony and rhythm, these basic forms of beauty, supplemented if necessary by other direct lines or curves, can become a work of art, as strong as it is true.”